Dr Benjamin Wardhaugh

 - Mathematical theories of music from seventeenth- and eighteenth-century England

-- How to Read Historical Mathematics (Princeton: Princeton University Press, 2009).
+- How to Read Historical Mathematics (Princeton, 2010)

 Other professional memberships and roles

-- Reviews editor for the Bulletin of the British Society for the History of Mathematics (from 2008)
+- Editor of the British Journal for History of Mathematics (from 2017)

 Research awards and grants